Positions of authority in trusts and corporate entities

 Interventions must be lodged at least seven days before the determination date.

-If the police intervene in your application you will be advised and you may:
+If the police intervene in your application you'll be advised and you may:

 - be invited to attend a hearing before the Licensing Court.